Ron Fair: A&R career

-During his career, Fair has produced multiple number one singles on the pop and R&B charts, including “Lady Marmalade” (Christina, Pink, Mýa, Lil' Kim), “Be Without You” (Mary J. Blige), “One” (Mary J. Blige & U2), “Big Yellow Taxi” (Counting Crows), “A Thousand Miles” (Vanessa Carlton), and “Where Is the Love?”
+During his career, Fair has produced various hit singles on the pop and R&B charts, including "Lady Marmalade" (Christina, Pink, Mýa, Lil' Kim), "Be Without You" (Mary J. Blige), "One" (Mary J. Blige & U2), "Big Yellow Taxi" (Counting Crows), "A Thousand Miles" (Vanessa Carlton), and "Where Is the Love?"
 (Black Eyed Peas).
-He was also the executive producer of “Beautiful” (Christina Aguilera), “Big Girls Don’t Cry” (Fergie), “Let’s Get It Started” (Black Eyed Peas), and many other hits.
-He was nominated for 6 Grammy awards and his recordings have won several Grammy awards, including those of Christina Aguilera, The Black Eyed Peas, Mary J. Blige and Queen Latifah.
+He was also the executive producer of "Beautiful" (Christina Aguilera), "Big Girls Don't Cry" (Fergie), "Let's Get It Started" (Black Eyed Peas), among others.
+He is credited with executive production on recordings that have won several Grammy Awards, including those of Christina Aguilera, The Black Eyed Peas, Mary J. Blige and Queen Latifah.

-In 2009, Fair engineered Lady Gaga's single “Speechless,” from her platinum album The Fame Monster.
-That year he also collaborated with Indian film composer A.R.
-Rahman to produce an English version of "Jai Ho", the hit song from the film Slumdog Millionaire.
+In 2009, Fair engineered Lady Gaga's single "Speechless," from her album The Fame Monster.
+That same year, he also collaborated with Indian film composer A.R.
+Rahman to produce an English version of "Jai Ho", the hit song from the 2009 film Slumdog Millionaire.

 Fair held the position of chairman at Geffen Records until joining Virgin Records.
-Prior to running Geffen Records, Fair was President of A&M Records for five years, and held senior A & R positions at RCA Records, Chrysalis Records, EMI Records, and Island Records-London.
+Prior to running Geffen Records, Fair was President of A&M Records for five years, and held senior A&R positions at RCA Records, Chrysalis Records, EMI Records, and Island Records-London.

-In 2013, Fair was named the new Chief Creative Officer and Executive Vice President of Virgin Records.
-In his current position, he is in charge of rebuilding the recently struggling label.
-After a year with the company, he left Virgin Records in October 2014.
+In 2013, Fair was named the chief creative officer and Executive Vice President of Virgin Records.
+At this position, he was in charge of a major corporate restructure.
+After a year with the label, he left in October 2014.

-Fair is a celebrity judge on the Canadian television talent program Cover Me Canada.
+Fair was a celebrity judge on the Canadian television talent program Cover Me Canada.

-On January 30, 2015, it was announced that Fair had signed on to Executive Produce TLC's fifth and final studio album.
+In 2015, Fair served as executive producer for TLC's self-titled fifth and final studio album.

 Personal life

 Ron Fair married singer-songwriter Stefanie Ridel, a member of the teen girl group Wild Orchid, on September 4, 2001.
 They have four children together.
-Fair enjoys gardening and has notably climbed Mount Kilimanjaro.
-Ron was previously married to Andrea Cooper Fair.
+Fair enjoys gardening and has climbed Mount Kilimanjaro.